An article about social networks-Part I

 From Social Web to Physical Web

 The physical web is a Google idea to create seamless interactions with physical objects and locations.
-It’s becoming popular with IoT and new devices, but social networks will be challenged to be less present in our life but more powerful in our daily physical actions (online payment, identity verification, personal recommendations).
+It’s becoming popular with IoT and new devices, but social networks will be threatened and challenged to be less present in our life but more powerful in our daily physical actions (online payment, identity verification, personal recommendations).

-Our network becomes meaningless
+Our network are becoming meaningless

 “Younger users tend to have significantly larger friend networks than older users: 27% of 18–29 year old Facebook users have more than 500 friends in their network, while 72% of users age 65+ have 100 friends or fewer.” — PewResearch, 2014